softwareconstruction240/softwareconstruction/instruction/db-sql/db-sql.md

 SQL is a declarative programming language.
 This means that you declare what you want rather than providing a series of imperative commands that define how to do something.

-In order to completely understand the above example we need to take a step back and examine the possible SQL statements.
+In order to completely understand the above example we need to take a step back and examine some of the common SQL statements.

 ## Working with Databases

-A databases server, or RDBMS, can host one or more databases.
+A database server, or RDBMS, can host one or more databases.
 You create a database with the `CREATE DATABASE` statement.
 After you have created the database you use the `USE` statement to select the database for use with future commands.

 ```sql
 CREATE DATABASE pet_store;